coherosphere/architecture/README.md

 ---

 **Technology that serves life.
 Governance that learns.
 Money that remembers truth.**
-*— The coherosphere collective, 2025*
+*— The Coherosphere Collective, 2025*